-When dissolved in water, it becomes a type of colloidal solution with several industrial applications including paper coatings and adhesives.
-Manufacturers use polyvinyl alcohol for water-soluble film production, textile printing, PVA plastic for food packaging, or disposable cups.
+When dissolved in water, it becomes a colloidal solution with several industrial applications, including paper coatings and adhesives.
+Manufacturers use polyvinyl alcohol for water-soluble film production, textile printing, and PVA plastic for food packaging or disposable cups.

-Other uses of polyvinyl alcohol include wood adhesives, textile coatings for dyeing or finishing textiles.
-It is also used as emulsifiers, thickeners, and clarifying agents in food production.
+Other uses of polyvinyl alcohol include wood adhesives and textile coatings for dyeing or finishing textiles.
+It is also used as an emulsifier, thickener, and clarifying agent in food production.
 Additionally, it can be incorporated into photocopier toner during the electrodeposition process.

 It is also used for making medical devices like blood bags.

 It is not toxic.
 However, some reports show that it can cause irritation of the skin and mucous membranes along with allergic reactions like hives, dermatitis, or severe anaphylactic reactions.

 See Related: Are Bath and Body Works Candles Toxic?

 A recent report shows that it can make small changes in the level of cholesterol without altering other blood chemical components like amino acids, triglycerides, phospholipids, glucose, and urea nitrogen.
 Additionally, no change was observed in hematology or kidney functions.